gpbl/isomorphic500/README.md

 }
 ```

-Files loaded by webpack are hashed.
-Javascript and CSS file names are [saved](webpack/plugins/write-stats.js) in a JSON file and passed to the [Html](src/components/Html.js) component from the [server/render](src/server/render.js) middleware.
+On production, files bundled by webpack are hashed.
+Javascript and CSS file names are saved in a `static/dists/stats.json` which is read by the [Html](src/components/Html.js) component.

 ### Babeljs